 Spring can be an unpredictable time of year, with warm, summer-like conditions one day and snow the next.
-It’s easy to get lulled into a false sense of security that the weather will remain hospitable when — WHAM! — a freak cold snap hits and reminds you that winter only ended a few weeks ago.
+It’s easy to get lulled into a false sense of security that the weather will remain hospitable when—WHAM!—a freak cold snap hits and reminds you that winter only ended a few weeks ago.
+Here’s everything you need to know about the “dogwood winter” phenomenon …

 “Little Winters” By Another Name

-Much like Indian summer—a period of unseasonable warmth in the middle of autumn—these periods of springtime cold have a name.
+Much like “badger summer”—a period of unseasonable warmth in the middle of autumn—these periods of springtime cold have a name.
 Actually, they have several names.
 The “little winters” in the middle of spring are called variously Dogwood Winter, Blackberry Winter, Locust Winter, Whippoorwill Winter, Redbud Winter, and a few other regional variations.

 Why Is It Called Dogwood Winter?